Re-Creation and Recreation

 A poignant exhibit at the National Park Service's Chancellorsville Battlefield Visitors Center relates a personal story to illustrate how battle casualties shattered the lives of average families.
 Married in 1859, Pennsylvanians John and Almira Patterson settled near Pittsburgh, where they had three children in the ensuing four years.
 An engineer by training, Patterson was a dutiful patriot who followed in the footsteps of ancestral Revolutionary War veterans and enlisted to fight for the preservation of the Union.

 After absorbing all that history, we returned to the excellent Foode in Fredericksburg for lunch before heading out on a trail for some letterboxing.
-Though Pam bemoaned her lack of ability to follow the clues to a letterbox, we found her protestations a just bit disingenuous when she located four of the six boxes we found.
+Though Pam bemoaned her lack of ability to follow the clues to a letterbox, we found her protestations just a bit disingenuous when she located four of the six boxes we found.

 Pam locates yet another box |